-General and administrative expenses increased \$7.7 million, or 20%, from \$38.3 million for the year ended December 31, 2021.
-The increase was due primarily to the addition of personnel and resources to support the continued expansion of our business and increased general and administrative expenses associated with the acquisitions of ApiFix and Telos which were included in our consolidated results for the full year 2021.
-These increases were offset by the \$6.3 million of legal settlement expenses which did not repeat in the current year.
-Depreciation and amortization expenses increased \$2.7 million, or 34%, from \$8.0 million for the year ended December 31, 2020 to \$10.7 million for the year ended December 31, 2021.
-The increase was primarily due to the amortization on intangible assets acquired through the Telos and ApiFix acquisitions, the purchase of the Band-Lok intellectual property and the purchases of licensing agreements, including the 7D Surgical FLASHTM Navigation platform, FIREFLY, and the license from Dr. Barry.
-See Note 16 - Commitments and Contingencies in Item 8 for further discussion of this license.
+General and administrative expenses increased \$13.3 million, or 29%, from \$46.1 million for the year ended December 31, 2021 to \$59.4 million for the year ended December 31, 2022.
+The increase was due primarily to the addition of personnel and resources to support the continued expansion of our business and approximately \$4.6 million in increased general and administrative expenses as a result of the acquisitions of MD Ortho and Pega.
+Depreciation and amortization expenses increased \$2.4 million, or 22%, from \$10.7 million for the year ended December 31, 2021 to \$13.1 million for the year ended December 31, 2022.
+The increase was primarily due to the amortization on intangible assets acquired through the MD Ortho and Pega acquisitions and a full year of amortization associated with the purchase of the Band-Lok intellectual property and the purchases of licensing agreements, including the 7D Surgical FLASHTM Navigation platform, FIREFLY, and the 2021 scoliosis derotation license.